Week 1

 Project 2

-Activity: Blind read of mobile designs
+Activity: Blind read of websites at current state

 Homework: